1981 Meenakshipuram conversion

-The 1981 Meenakshipuram Conversion was a mass religious conversion that took place in the Indian village of Meenakshipuram, Tamil Nadu, in which hundreds of "oppressed" caste Hindus converted to Islam, most of them forcibly.
+The 1981 Meenakshipuram Conversion was a mass religious conversion that took place in the Indian village of Meenakshipuram, Tamil Nadu, in which hundreds of oppressed caste Hindus converted to Islam.
 This incident sparked debate over freedom of religion in India and the government decided to introduce anti-conversion legislation.
 Later, many converts converted back to Hinduism, citing the lack of fulfillment of promises made during the conversions.

 Conversion

 Meenakshipuram is a village in the Tirunelveli district of Tamil Nadu, India.
 The scheduled caste members in the village were segregated by the other castes, who referred to them as untouchables on the basis of the Indian caste system.
 The district had a long history of caste-related violence.
 They embraced Islam, tired of upper caste atrocities, mostly by the landed OBC Thevar community in the village.
 The scheduled caste members, who belonging to the Pallar community, had historically tussled with the majority Maravar community.
 The Pallars were considered untouchable by the majority community.
 They were predominantly employed as farm labour and their income and education was lower.
 During the time of conversion, there was reportedly 40 per cent of Pallar youths were educated who induced the conversion.
 Though originally 220 families were registered for conversions, about 40 of them changed their mind and 180 families attended the ceremony held on 19 February 1981.